JetBrains/intellij-sdk-docs/tutorials/writing_tests_for_plugins/completion_test.md

 This method:
 * Configures the test using the two input files.
 * Calls the basic completion functionality.
-  Behind the scenes, this method call creates a list of possible elements to complete the embedded Simple language reference.
+  Behind the scenes, this method call creates a list of possible elements to complete the embedded Simple Language reference.
-* Checks the list of possible element names to ensure it contains all Simple language completion possibilities.
+* Checks the list of possible element names to ensure it contains all Simple Language completion possibilities.

 ```java
 public class SimpleCodeInsightTest extends LightJavaCodeInsightFixtureTestCase {